Supreme Court fight shows GOP wants to steer clear of Trump - NewsBreak

 The D.C.
 Circuit’s ruling against Trump’s effort to block the House Select Jan.
 6 committee from obtaining records from the National Archives was more successful.
 The Supreme Court last month rejected a petition by Trump to overturn that decision.

-In that case, Jackson joined the majority opinion, which was written by Judge Patricia Millet, an appointee of former President Barack Obama.19,000 forced to evacuate due to Colorado wildfire
+In that case, Jackson joined the majority opinion, which was written by Judge Patricia Millet, an appointee of former President Barack Obama .Opinion: The post-Trump era has begun

 The lack of interest among Senate Republicans in rallying to Trump’s defense once they had a judge who ruled against him twice in high-profile political cases reflects a broad desire to move onto new issues and bury Trump’s old grudges in the past.